Renzix/Lectures/git/git-beginner.md

 ## Congrats

 Congrats you have a repo with `readme.md`.
-You don&rsquo;t have to `git add` readme.md anymore when you make change to it.
-Only when you add another file do you have to run `git add`.
-You can git commit every time you change any files to save the changes in git.
+You can git add and git commit every time you change any files to save the changes in git.

 ## Recap

 -   To make a repo `git init reponame`
--   To add a file `git add filename`
+-   To add a file (stage) `git add filename`
 -   To commit changes `git commit`